Migration and Refugees

-I’m proud to represent our successful multicultural city.
-Sheffield is home to people who owe their origins to more than 120 countries, with over 160 languages, who have enriched our city enormously.
-Many came here to work in our factories and hospitals.
-Others fled war and persecution and found their sanctuary in our city.
-And many more have come here to study, contributing an estimated £120 million to the Sheffield economy.
+Sheffield is home to people who owe their origins to more than 120 countries, speaking over 160 languages, who have enriched our city enormously.
+Many came here to work in our factories, hospitals, and other vital roles.
+Others fled war and persecution and found sanctuary in our city.
+Many more have come to study, contributing hugely to the Sheffield economy.
 Therefore, I have always taken up a lot of migration and refugee issues in Parliament and will continue to do so.

 We must also tackle the scourge of modern slavery and make sure our economy is not based on exploitative employment practices.
-I was a founding trustee of the charity Focus on Labour Exploitation and was heavily involved with scrutinising the Government’s Modern Slavery Act.
-Read some of my speeches on it here, here and here.
+I was a founding trustee of the charity Focus on Labour Exploitation and was heavily involved with scrutinising the Government’s Modern Slavery Act; you can read some of my speeches on it here, here and here.
 I also pressed the Government for the Independent Anti-Slavery Commissioner to be truly independent.

 Challenging policies that divide families

-I have challenged the Government’s restrictive family migration rules, which are causing hardship and suffering for Brits trying to bring their spouses to the UK, and I have challenged the Government on this issue.
-The APPG on Migration, of which I was previously Chair, launched an inquiry into this issue and recommended the Government review its rules.
+The Government’s restrictive family migration rules cause hardship and suffering for British citizens trying to bring their spouses to the UK, and I have challenged the Government on this issue.
+The APPG on Migration, of which I was previously Chair, launched an inquiry into spousal visas and recommended the Government review its rules.

-These are just some of the issues I’ve taken up as your MP.
+These are just some of the issues I’ve taken up.
 Please get in touch if you want to know about my work on an issue that isn’t mentioned here.